 The proposed Operational Plan identifies the operational and subsequent budgetary impacts arising in the delivery of the levels of service proposed.
-The financial implications of this investment are significant and ambitious.
-The finance team with the CEO and Executive have however modelled the proposed program of works so Council can continue its operational programmes whilst at the same time committing significant capital funds.
+The financial implications of this investment are significant.
+The finance team with the CEO and Executive have modelled the proposed program of works so Council can continue its operational programmes whilst at the same time committing significant capital funds.

 The Local Government Act 1993 requires Council to exhibit the documents for a minimum of 28 days.
+The documents were exhibited from 8 May 2024 to 7 June 2024.